 IV.2 Conventions

 An H.248 context with a single SEPP, given by SEPs T1(S1) and T2(S1), is considered.
-The two tcpecc package properties are related to individual SEPs (as opposed to Context-level properties); however, the scope is on SEP T1(S1) property settings only.
+The two tcpecc package capabilities are related to individual SEPs (as opposed to Context-level properties); however, the scope is on SEP T1(S1) property settings only.

-Further, both properties provide only an extended behaviour (in contrast to the base package) for incoming TCP bearer connection control requests (i.e. the terminating side).
+Further, both capabilities provide only an extended behaviour (in contrast to the base package) for incoming TCP bearer connection control requests (i.e. the terminating side).
 The originating side is therefore out of scope of this Appendix.

 Furthermore all Figures indicate possible Event notifications to the MGC by the MG.
 The particular event(s) are not discussed, but could be for instance related to state changes of the local TCP bearer connection endpoint(s) (as defined by the base package).